Table of Contents

 First, you will not get all your payments back.
 The refund is subject to the lemon law mileage offset formula provided by the Song Beverly act itself.
 To make your job easier we have included the text of the mileage offset formula and lemon law buyback calculation examples to our blog.

 Secondly, not all defects will qualify.
 No manufacturer will buyback your vehicle for a crackling speaker no matter how many times the dealership failed to fix it.
 Our guide to lemon law (link above) does a good job in describing which kind of defects will qualify and which are unlikely to qualify.

 Lastly, you will not get reimbursed for aftermarket parts and accessories installed on your car, nor will you get reimbursed for your insurance payments.
 Our FAQ section gives more answers on these: Look for “what will I get if my vehicle is repurchased” and “what will I not get if my vehicle is repurchased.”

-To conclude, the Song Beverly Consumer Warranty Act has robust mechanisms, such as payment of consumer’s costs, refund of payments, and fees, including the vehicle’s registration fee, to protect consumers from the manufacturer’s failure to follow their warranty obligations.
-Feel free to call us at 747-777-2977 if you have questions about the act.
-We offer a free consultation and case evaluation.
+To conclude, the Song Beverly Consumer Warranty Act and the Tanner Consumer Protection Act have robust mechanisms, such as payment of consumer’s costs, refund of payments, and fees, including the vehicle’s registration fee, to protect consumers from the manufacturer’s failure to follow their warranty obligations.